 down into its metabolites.
 It also provides significant antibacterial

 - Vegetarian capsule

-- Certified organic brown rice flour.
+- Certified organic gum acacia

 FCC stands for Foods Chemical Codex.
 FCC is a division

 of USP (United States Pharmacopeia).
 It sets standards for ingredients.